10.1. Auxiliary Readers —

 required_attrs) and return as a dictionary.

-- Check for equality by checking each of the attributes requried for replicating an auxiliary (as listed in
+Check for equality by checking each of the attributes required for replicating an auxiliary (as listed in

 required_attrs) are equal.